-Description: The signed route is circular and can be walked in either direction.
-The path has been diverted in a few places to avoid hazardous bits and to make access easier.
-A path leading off the circular route near the highest point of the route goes through a gap in the wall to woodland owned by Mr Jamie Gordon who is happy for walkers to use the paths.|
+|Description:||The routes are circular, apart from the extension to Kenmure Castle ruins and can be walked in either direction.
+A path leading off to the left of the short circular route near the highest point goes through a gap in the wall to woodland owned by Mr Jamie Gordon who is happy for walkers to use the paths.|

 Return to New Galloway by road or by retracing your previous route.